Updated June 4, 2021

 Paying for home insurance is one of the many responsibilities of being a homeowner.
 The cost can be shocking for some, especially as the average home insurance cost continues to rise.
 Homeowners have seen prices increase as much as 88 percent over 10 years.

 As the cost goes up, you may wonder what the average price is or how insurance companies determine how much you pay.
-The average annual premium can vary by state, coverage type, the home’s value, and even your credit history.
+The average annual premium can vary by state, coverage type, the home’s value, proximity to the nearest fire station, history of prior insurance claims, and even your credit score.
 Think you might be paying too much for home insurance?
 Keep reading to find out how your rate compares to the average cost in your state.

 Insurance companies use several factors to determine home insurance quotes.
 Typical variables that influence your insurance rate include: